HAZberi/leetcode-problems/backtracking/79-word-search/79-word-search.md

 11. Since we added the position in our hashset, we need to remove it from the hashset because we might not have found the path so, we need to clear that position after our recursive calls.
 12. Outside our recursive function.
 We do a nested loop, since we have to check the neighbours of all the cells one by one.
 Inside the nested loop we check the result of our backtrack function.
 If our backtrack function returns true we return true.
 Otherwise, in the next iteration we start again from the first character.
 13. Finally if the nested loop doesnot return true.
 We will return false, outside the nested loop meaning the target word is not present on the board.
+14. The time complexity of this problem is O(n x m x 4w) where m is the rows in the board, n is the cols in the borad and w is the length of the word and 4 because we are making for recursive calls at each cell.